MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ## Grouping Subviews

 It's common to organize our subviews in groups.
-Although you can technically group subviews however you'd like, usually groups are based on how you plan to position and layout your UI (more on this later.)
+Although you can technically group subviews however you'd like, usually groups are based on how you plan to position and layout your UI (more on this later).

 Using our _Square Cash_ example, you might group each of the subviews in the following manner: